Morawa, Western Australia: Education

 There are two schools in Morawa, the K–12 co-educational Morawa District High School, and the WA College of Agriculture – Morawa, an agricultural co-educational college with boarding facilities, for students in Years 10 to 12.

-Tourist information
+Notable personality

-Accommodation in Morawa includes the Shire-owned Caravan Park in White Street, the Morawa Motel Hotel on Manning Road, Everlastings guest homes on Evans Street and the Morawa Marian Convent Bed and Breakfast in Davis Street.
-The miniature John Hawes Presbytery is located opposite the Bed and Breakfast.
 A former Western Australian Premier, Carmen Lawrence, attended the Morawa Convent School.

 Climate

 Morawa features a semi-arid climate with hot dry summers and mild to cool, slightly wetter winters.